-- 24. Any decision to withdraw an EU PSC from a GSC official or other servant and, where appropriate, the reasons for doing so shall be notified to the individual concerned, who may ask to be heard by the Appointing Authority.
+- 23. Where information becomes known to the GSC concerning a security risk posed by an individual who holds a valid EU PSChas authorisation for access to EUCI, the GSC, acting in accordance with the relevant rules and regulations, shall notify the relevant NSA thereof and may withdraw authorisation for access to EUCI.
+Where an NSA notifies the GSC of withdrawal of an assurance given in accordance with paragraph 19(a) for an individual who holds a valid EU PSC has authorisation for access to EUCI, the GSC Appointing Authority may ask for any clarification the NSA can provide according to its national laws and regulations.
+If the adverse information is confirmed, the EU PSC authorisation shall be withdrawn and the individual shall be excluded from access to EUCI and from positions where such access is possible or where he might endanger security. - 24.
+Any decision to withdraw an EU PSC-authorisation from a GSC official or other servant for access to EUCI and, where appropriate, the reasons for doing so shall be notified to the individual concerned, who may ask to be heard by the Appointing Authority.
 Information provided by an NSA shall be subject to the relevant laws and regulations in force in the Member State concerned, including those concerning appeals.
 Decisions by the GSC Appointing Authority shall be subject to appeals in accordance with the Staff Regulations and Conditions of employment. - 25.
-National experts seconded to the GSC for a position requiring an EU PSC shall present a valid national PSC for access to EUCI to the GSC Security Authority prior to taking up their assignment.
+National experts seconded to the GSC for a position requiring an EU PSC access to EUCI shall present a valid national PSC security clearance for access to EUCI to the GSC Security Authority prior to taking up their assignment.

-Records of PSCs
+Records of PSCs national security clearances and of authorisations

-- 26. Records of national PSCs and EU PSCs granted for access to EUCI shall be maintained respectively by each Member State and by the GSC.
-These records shall contain as a minimum the level of EUCI to which the individual may be granted access (CONFIDENTIEL UE/EU CONFIDENTIAL or above), the date the PSC was granted and its period of validity. - 27.
-The competent security authority may issue a Personnel Security Clearance Certificate (PSCC) showing the level of EUCI to which the individual may be granted access (CONFIDENTIEL UE/EU CONFIDENTIAL or above), the date of validity of the relevant national PSC for access to EUCI or EU PSC and the date of expiry of the certificate itself.
+26. Records of national PSCs security clearances and EU PSCs authorisations granted for access to EUCI information classified as CONFIDENTIEL UE/EU CONFIDENTIAL or above shall be maintained respectively by each Member State and by the GSC.
+These records shall contain as a minimum the level of EUCI to which the individual may be granted access(CONFIDENTIEL UE/EU CONFIDENTIAL or above), the date the PSC security clearance was granted and its period of validity.

+27. The competent security authority may issue a Personnel Security Clearance Certificate (PSCC) showing the level of EUCI to which the individual may be granted access (CONFIDENTIEL UE/EU CONFIDENTIAL or above), the date of validity of the relevant national PSC security clearance for access to EUCI or EU PSC authorisation for access to EUCI and the date of expiry of the certificate itself.

-Exemptions from the PSC requirement
+Exemptions from the PSC security clearance requirement